MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 ## Data Protection (Backups)

-There are two possible types of Oracle database backup that are relevant when the Oracle workload is implemented on Azure IaaS:
+There are three possible types of Oracle database backup that are relevant when the Oracle workload is implemented on Azure IaaS:
 - Streaming backups using Oracle RMAN (Recovery Manager) which is originally based on backups being streamed to sequential tape media.
 This type of backup typically has two possible destinations on Azure: Virtual Tape libraries from third party providers on the Azure marketplace, or local and remote Fileshares such as Azure Blob NFS, Azure Files and Azure NetApp Files.
 - Storage-level snapshots typically using Azure backup service.
 This backup method depends on the type of storage used for database files.
 For example, for Azure Managed disk (premium SSD) [Azure Backup is integrated with the Oracle database](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup?tabs=azure-portal) while for Azure NetApp Files there are data protection capabilities such as [ANF backup](https://learn.microsoft.com/en-us/azure/azure-netapp-files/backup-introduction) and [cross-region replication](https://learn.microsoft.com/en-us/azure/azure-netapp-files/cross-region-replication-introduction).
 - VM-level Backups can be executed through [Azure Backup](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup?tabs=azure-portal)